DTN Early Word Grains 11/27 05:57

 Leftover Turkey and Cracked China

 Grains were closed overnight for the U.S. Thanksgiving Holiday, scheduled to

 By Darin Newsom

 DTN Senior Analyst

-OUTSIDE MARKETS: The Dow Jones Industrial Average closed 146.49 points higher
+OUTSIDE MARKETS: The Dow Jones Industrial Average closed 1.20 points higher

-Soybeans at the Dalian Exchange were higher while Malaysian palm oil futures
+while Malaysian palm oil futures were higher.

 No other Daily email offers as much useful Ag information as DTN Snapshot – Sign up